HOW BAD IS IT?

 - ‘The UC system took a pension holiday for 20 years’: Doug Rose

 - ‘It was a huge and disastrous increase’: Michael Henn, Piedmont

 We welcome your input on this pension explainer and will periodically make updates as necessary.
 Got a question about retirement debt or pensions?
 Send it to us through the box below.
-We’ll take submissions through Friday, March 2, then put a few before our audience for a vote on which question to pursue.

 Was there a perspective we missed?
 Want to join the discussion by writing a commentary?
 Please email fiscal reporter Judy Lin at firstname.lastname@example.org or reach her on Twitter @ByJudyLin using #cmretirementdebt.